teenageengineering/videolab/README.md

 ### teenage engineering videolab

-Toolkit for designing midi-controlled video content
+Toolkit for designing midi-controlled video content.

 Please read the Wiki for details.